aoloe/htdocs-blog-impagina/text/2013-01-31-what-writers-want.md

 The first one went with [TeXnicCenter](http://www.texniccenter.org/), an editor that helps writing LaTeX tags.
 The second one with IAwriter, an OS X text editor with spelling checking, Mardkown preview and remote storage on Dropbox.
 He is formatting his text with [Asciidoc](http://www.methods.co.nz/asciidoc/).

 While we're been told that [designers will have to learn to code](https://medium.com/design-startups/6c423fc5ccef), it's still a very open question, how far are writers ready to go into the markup world...

+All we know is that more and more people want to focus on they're writing and get a [lite](https://github.com/litewrite/litewrite) or [zen](http://www.zenpen.io/) experience..